 3. By geography

 You can gain important context by examining your customers’ locations.
-For example, local tax regulations, payment processing methods, and payment gateways vary according to country.
+For example, local tax regulations, payment processing methods, average pricing, and payment gateways vary according to country.
 It’s essential for SaaS businesses to comply with these rules.

 If your customer base is widely spread around the world, you might be losing customers due to a lack of local payment options or lack of compliance with regulations.
 This is an urgent problem to address.